still

 still (plural stills)

-- (catering) a large water boiler used to make tea and coffee.
+A device for distilling liquids. - (catering) A large water boiler used to make tea and coffee.

-- (catering) the area in a restaurant used to make tea and coffee, separate from the main kitchen.
+- (catering) The area in a restaurant used to make tea and coffee, separate from the main kitchen.

 - A building where liquors are distilled; a distillery.